Ninja-Squad/ninja-squad.github.com/_posts/2018-12-21-what-is-new-angular-7.2.md

 You can then run the usual commands like `ng serve/build/test`, and they will not use the default CLI builders, but the Bazel ones.
+Note that all the usual flags and options of the CLI are not yet supported right now.

 This is still very experimental and early stage, so you will probably encounter various issues if you give it a try.